akira-ishizaki/Skylines-LifespanChanger/README.md

 You can configure it from the option panel.

-[Default] it is the same in vanilla.
+[Default] It is the same in vanilla.
 They die randomly from age 240.
 And it is not completely random.
 [More random age] They die randomly from age 180 (the age when they become seniors), but not completely randomly.
 [Very random age] They die completely randomly from age 180.
 You may feel unnatural that many cims live very long.
 [Maximum age] Almost people don't die until age 255.
 (It is their maximum age.)